Lapland-UAS-Tequ/tequ-modbus-lock/README.md

 - Is the device in Bootloader mode?
 (Press and hold the B button and the press the R button, you should see RP1-RP2 in file manager)

 ## Communication
+Communication is done by sending commands from node-red via USB to RS485 adapter to the XIAO.
 To control the lock, you'll need to modify the internal registery.
 | Address | Purpose |
 | ------- | ------- |